Papillion Garden Club - Papillion, Nebraska (Zone 5b)

 Papillion Garden Club's Contributions to the Papillion Blue Star Memorial

-At that time, Papillion didn’t have a dedicated space to honor our military.
-We saw an opportunity to change that.
-In 2012, with help from the City of Papillion, the Jr. Women’s Club, and Canoyer Garden Center, we proudly funded and installed a Blue Star Memorial—a national symbol honoring all who have served, are serving, and will serve in the United States Armed Forces.
+At the time, Papillion did not have a dedicated space to honor members of the military.
+Recognizing this need, the Garden Club saw an opportunity to create something truly significant for the community.
+In 2012, with the support of the City of Papillion, the Jr. Women’s Club, and Canoyer Garden Center, we proudly funded and installed a Blue Star Memorial—a national symbol honoring all who have served, are serving, and will serve in the United States Armed Forces.

-The memorial was placed in Triangle Park, part of Halleck Park.
-Recognizing the significance of the project, the City renamed the area Veterans Park and began developing plans to enhance the space.
-Many of those improvements are now complete.
+The memorial was originally placed in Triangle Park, part of Halleck Park.
+In recognition of its importance, the City renamed the area Veterans Park and began enhancing the space.
+Today, many of those improvements have been completed, transforming the area into a place of reflection and beauty.

-The Papillion Garden Club continues to care for the memorial site by planting and maintaining flowers.
-Over the years, we’ve also contributed benches, trees, large flower pots, and a flagpole to help create a welcoming and reflective environment.
+The Papillion Garden Club continues to care for the memorial site through ongoing planting and maintenance.
+Over the years, the Club has also contributed benches, trees, large flower containers, and a flagpole—helping to create a welcoming and peaceful environment for all who visit.

 The photos below are from the 2012 dedication along with the original Papillion Times article on the Papillion Garden Club and the Blue Star Memorial.